DashInvests/dashinthenews/README.md

 # Collaboration

-If you find links for Dash related content in the financial mainstream media (ie. not Dash funded orgs) you can create a pull request with a similar format/tags as ive already done.
+If you find links for Dash related content in the financial mainstream media (ie. not Dash funded orgs) you can create a pull request with JSON files with a similar format/tags as the existing articles.

 # Why collect this Data?